 “Online email template builder, with free demo license”

 Postcards is one of the online products that Designmodo has launched.
 It’s an email builder platform that is easy to use.
 You don’t even need to sign up to create your first email design.

 With a free account, you have an unlimited number of exports.
 The free email designing software is what you call a “demo license”.
 You can use it to create responsive email templates for yourself.
 You can only use one free block for each email element (header, content, call to action, footer, etc) though.
 This can be an obstacle for any marketer who wants to enhance their email design game.

 The business license has all unlocked blocks, you can choose from 900+ Google Fonts, export to any email software you like.
 A license is $15 / month.
 Designmodo’s Postcards works with predesigned blocks and elements that have some customization options.
 As you can’t make your own blocks, gives less flexibility than other editors.
 Upside is that working with Postcards becomes more straight forward that way.

 6. MailChimp’s Email Editor

-Mailchimp is the world’s most famous email marketing automation platform today.
-It’s an online platform founded in 2001 by Ben Chestnut, Mark Armstrong, and Dan Kurzius.
+Mailchimp is the most famous email marketing automation platform in the world.
+Founded in 2001 by Ben Chestnut, Mark Armstrong, and Dan Kurzius.
 There are a lot of Mailchimp Alternatives today, like SendinBlue because of their popularity.